 Can Coconut Oil Help with Weight Loss?

-Coconut oil is an liquid fat that is extracted from coconuts or Cocos nucifera fruit.
-The oil has many uses in our society.
-It is a food additive it is often added as a moisturizer to found in skin or hair products such as lotions, soaps, and shampoos.
-Although it is added to food, there is not research to support adding it to foods to improve our skin.
+Coconut oil is a liquid fat that is extracted from coconuts or Cocos nucifera fruit.
+Oil has many uses in our society.
+It is a food additive it is often added as a moisturizer found in skin or hair products such as lotions, soaps, and shampoos.
+Although it is added to food, there is no research to support adding it to foods to improve our skin.

 Coconut oil has been vilified in the past because it is mostly saturated fat – 12 of 14 grams.
 In the past, research pointed toward avoiding saturated fats to avoid heart disease.
-It si true that saturated fats are tied to increased heart disease and increasing bad cholesterol, but recent research has pointed toward the bigger culprit of partially hydrogenated fats or trans fats.
-Proof is quite the opposite and research back it up because culture in the pacific that have a high coconut intake have less cardiovascular disease,,.
+It is true that saturated fats are tied to increased heart disease and increasing bad cholesterol, but recent research has pointed toward the bigger culprit of partially hydrogenated fats or trans fats.
+The proof is quite the opposite and research backs it up because the culture in the pacific that has a high coconut intake has less cardiovascular disease,,.

-Even thought the fats from coconuts are high in saturated fats, nearly two thirds of the fatty acids are medium chain triglycerides (fats) (MCT).
-MCT are triglycerides or fatty acids with carbon chain containing 6 – 12 carbon atoms.
+Even though the fats from coconuts are high in saturated fats, nearly two-thirds of the fatty acids are medium-chain triglycerides (fats) (MCT).
+MCT are triglycerides or fatty acids with a carbon chain containing 6 – 12 carbon atoms.
 Multiple studies suggest replacing calories with MCTs without exceeding daily caloric requirements can result in a small, but significant, increase in the rate of fat loss over time.
-This effect appears to be slightly more powerful in overweight people and less so in normal weight individuals.
+This effect appears to be slightly more powerful in overweight people and less so in normal-weight individuals.

 Adding coconut oil to a diet is unlikely to cause noticeable fat loss effects, but it can replace other dietary fatty acids in order to fine-tune a diet plan.